softwareunderground/52things/chapters/Is Geology Cartesian.md

 connect the points.

-Grids typically implement these principles, but which grids should be used in geocomputing?
+Grids typically implement these principles, but which grids should be used in geocomputing (*Fig. 1*)?
 Cartesian grids have many qualities, owing to their structure and regularity.
 Neighborhoods are trivially defined.
 Many great image processing algorithms, geophysical methods, geostatistical algorithms, and other useful numerical techniques directly apply to